Enjoying our puzzle hints?

 Green group: BE ADJACENT TO

-These words all refer to being next to or adjacent to something, whether it's a physical location or a conceptual relationship.
+These are all words that describe being next to or adjacent to something, such as a neighbor or something that abuts

 Blue group: SEEN IN A CLOSET